REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Reasoning System and Control Loop of Architecture

-Next, we give a more detailed description of the reasoning system and control loop of our architecture for building intelligent robots.
+Algorithm~\ref{alg:control-loop} describes the reasoning system and overall control loop of our architecture for building intelligent robots.
 For this description, we (once again) view a robot as consisting of a logician and a statistician, who communicate through a controller, as described in Section~\ref{sec:intro} and shown in Figure~\ref{fig:arch-overview}.
-For any given goal, the logician takes as input the system description $\mathcal{D}_H$ that corresponds to a coarse-resolution transition diagram $\tau_H$, recorded history $\mathcal{H}$ with initial state defaults (see Example~\ref{ex:defaults}), and the current coarse-resolution state $\sigma_1$ (potentially inferred from observations).
-If recent recorded observations differ from the logician's predictions, the discrepancies are diagnosed and a plan comprising one or more abstract actions is computed to achieve the goal.
-Planning and diagnostics are reduced to computing answer sets of the CR-Prolog program $\Pi(\mathcal{D}_H, \mathcal{H})$.
-For a given goal, the controller uses the transition $T$ corresponding to the next abstract action $a^H$ in the computed plan to zoom to $\mathcal{D}_{LR}(T)$, the part of the randomized fine-resolution system description $\mathcal{D}_{LR}$ that is relevant to the $T$.
-A POMDP is then constructed from $\mathcal{D}_{LR}(T)$ and the learned probabilities, and solved to obtain a policy.
-The POMDP and the policy are communicated to the statistician who invokes the policy repeatedly to implement the abstract action $a^H$ as a sequence of (more) concrete actions.
-When the POMDP policy is terminated, the corresponding observations are sent to the controller.
-The controller performs inference in $\mathcal{D}_{LR}(T)$, recording the corresponding coarse-resolution action outcomes and observations in the coarse-resolution history $\mathcal{H}$, which is used by the logician for subsequent reasoning.
+For any given goal $G$, the logician takes as input the system description $\mathcal{D}_H$ that corresponds to a coarse-resolution transition diagram $\tau_H$, recorded history $\mathcal{H}$ with initial state defaults (see Example~\ref{ex:defaults}), and the current coarse-resolution state $\sigma$.
+Diagnostics and planning to achieve $G$ are reduced to computing answer sets of the corresponding CR-Prolog program $Plan = \Pi^n(\mathcal{D}_H, \mathcal{H}) \cup Classical\_plan \cup DPC$ (Line 4, also see Proposition~\ref{prop:plan-reduce}).
+If no such answer set is found, the control loop terminates reporting failure (Lines 5-7).
+If a plan exists, each coarse-resolution action $a_i^H, i\in[1, n]$ in the plan is implemented one after the other until either one of the actions can no longer be executed, or the entire sequence is implemented successfully (Lines 11-20).

+To implement a given coarse-resolution action $a_i^H$ in current state $currState$, the controller first checks whether the corresponding transition is feasible; if not, the implementation of this action (and thus the entire coarse-resolution plan) is terminated early (Lines 23-24).
+If the transition is feasible, the controller zooms to the relevant part of the randomized, fine-resolution system description $\mathcal{D}_{LR}(T)$, constructs the corresponding POMDP $\mathcal{P}_o(T)$, and solves it to obtain a policy (Lines 25-26).
+The statistician repeatedly invokes this policy to select an action, execute the action, obtain an observation, and update the belief state, until a terminal action is executed (Lines 28-33).
+The action outcomes are communicated to the controller, which performs fine-resolution inference, updates coarse-resolution history $\mathcal{H}$, and updates $currState$ to be the current coarse-resolution state.
+Note that the fine-resolution implementation of a coarse-resolution action succeeds iff the desired transition is achieved (Lines 36-38).